FAQs

 What can I expect during my first session?

-The first session is an opportunity for us to connect and begin building a therapeutic relationship.
-It’s a space for you to share what has brought you to counselling, while I take the time to learn more about you and your life.
-During this session, I’ll ask about various aspects of your world—your social life, family, career, medical history, relationships, overall health, and more.
-I’ll also explain my approach, and together, we’ll collaborate on how our work will look moving forward.
+A first session is an opportunity for you to connect with your counsellor and begin building a therapeutic relationship.
+It’s a space for you to share what has brought you to counselling, while your counsellor takes the time to learn more about you and your life.
+During this session, you’ll be asked about various aspects of your world—your social life, family, career, medical history, relationships, overall health, and more.
+There will also be time for your counsellor to explain their approach, and together, you’ll collaborate on how the work will look moving forward.

-There’s no “right” way to approach counselling, and my priority is to ensure you feel safe and well-informed about the work we’re doing together.
+There’s no “right” way to approach counselling, priority is placed on ensuring you feel safe and well-informed about the work you are doing together.

 What is your approach to therapy?